cython/cython/docs/src/userguide/freethreading.rst

         with gil:
             ...

-In regular non-freethreading builds only one thread will run the ``with gil`` block at once.
-In freethreading builds multiple threads will be able to run simultaneously.
+In regular non-free-threaded builds only one thread will run the ``with gil`` block at once.
+In free-threaded builds multiple threads will be able to run simultaneously.
 It is extremely likely that these multiple threads will be operating on the same data in unsafe ways.
 We recommend against this kind of code in Freethreading builds at the moment (and even with future improvements in Cython, such code is likely